idaholab/TMAP8/doc/content/verification_and_validation/ver-1kb.md

 This verification problem is taken from [!cite](ambrosek2008verification).

-Over time, the pressures of H$_2$ and T$_2$, which diffuse across the membrane in accordance with Henry’s law, will gradually equilibrate between the two enclosures.
+Over time, the pressures of T$_2$, which diffuses across the membrane in accordance with Henry’s law, will gradually equilibrate between the two enclosures.

 The concentration in Enclosure 1 is related to the partial pressure and concentration in Enclosure 2 via the interface sorption law: